reputage/bluepea/docs/reference/api.md

 ```

-## *Agent* Registration Read
+## *Agent* Read

-The Agent Registration read request (GET) retrieves a data resource corresponding to a given Agent as indicated by the *did* query parameter in the request.
+The Agent read request (GET) retrieves a data resource corresponding to a given Agent as indicated by the *did* query parameter in the request.
 This
 is a self-signed or self-owned data resource in that the signer field value
 references is the self-same data resource.
 In order to retrieve an agent registration data resource the client application needs the DID for that resource.
 This is supplied in the *Location* header of the response to a successful Agent Registration creation request.
 The signature of the data resource is supplied in the Signature header of the response.
 The client application can verify that the data resource has not been tampered with by verifing the signature against the response body which contains the data resource which is a JSON serialization of the registration data.